Rustam014/History-map/README.md

 ## Data Format

-Data is stored in GeoJSON format with the following structure:
+Data is stored in JSON format with the following structure:
 - Geometric data of state boundaries
 - Properties:
   - Country name